Immunization Requirements

 Immunization compliance is outlined as follows:

-Students must submit proof of MMR vaccine compliance and submission of completed Meningitis Form within 30 days of the start of term.
+Students must submit proof of MMR vaccine compliance and submission of completed Meningitis Form by the start of term.

 Please note that according to NYS Public Health Law, no institution shall permit any student to attend an in-person class on campus in excess of 30 days from the start of the term without complying with this law.
 All students restricted from coming to campus will remain enrolled in their in person classes and will be responsible for any and all work.